Where the Hell is Matt?

-On November 2015, Harding launched a Kickstarter campaign to fund the making of a new video.
+In November 2015, Harding launched a Kickstarter campaign to fund the making of a new video.
 Backers were allowed to vote on places where they would like him to go to for his new videos and he raised $146,075 out of a $125,000 goal.
 Via social media, he also broadcast the places where he would be dancing and invited netizens to participate in the making of his new video.
-By October 2016, he has finished his global dancing tour and is finalizing the edit of the video.
+By October 2016, he had finished his global dancing tour and was finalizing the edit of the video.

 Major media coverage

 Harding's video clips have appeared on television shows including: